Group Volunteer Opportunities

 Our stewardship projects occur across eastern Oregon and focus on river and stream (riparian) restoration, uplands sagebrush restoration, wildlands monitoring and trail maintenance.
 Learn more about the areas we work and the types of restoration projects we do.
 We have several models for stewardship projects:

-• Independent Stewards projects: Your group takes on an independent project assignment, ranging from wildlands monitoring to adopting a section of trail to maintain.
+• Independent stewardship projects: Your group takes on an independent project assignment, ranging from wildlands monitoring to adopting a section of trail to maintain.
 We’ll provide all the details and materials you’ll need to complete the project, you organize your group and go out to the field on your schedule within the project timeframe.

 • Custom one day or multiday trips for businesses: If you want a custom trip built around your business’s interests and schedule, consider becoming a business member.
 Visit our Business Members page to learn more.
 Business members support critical conservation and restoration efforts across Oregon’s high desert, providing essential habitat for fish and wildlife and wild places for all people to treasure and explore, now and always.
-These trips require advance planning and will be available again in 2022, so please let us know now if you’re interested.

 voices